-- Gather many perspectives: Neighbors, officials, businesses, etc. - Make a "problem tree": This allows you to visually graph both the causes and effects of your issue.

-What is already being done to address housing poverty?
+- Gather many perspectives: Neighbors, officials, businesses, etc. - Make a "problem tree": This allows you to visually graph both the causes and effects of your issue. - What is already being done to address housing poverty? - What is being done by the government? - > Pay attention to the policies of your national government regarding housing, and look for ways to affect those policies.
+The Government Relations and Advocacy section of habitat.org has resources that can help you research housing policies.

-- What is being done by the government? - Nationally - The Government Relations and Advocacy section of habitat.org can provide insight. - Monitor proposed federal legislation through Thomas, thomas. loc.gov. - Locally - Search your state and local governments' websites. - What is being done by Habitat and other nongovernmental organizations, individuals and stakeholders? - 3.
-Identify the leaders and decision-makers in government, business, religious groups, foundations, etc., who determine policy and control resources. - Consider other nontraditional sources of influence and authority: the media, key constituencies, corporations, religious groups, labor unions, etc. - Include and identify those opposed to your initiatives, as they can have a significant impact on your efforts. - Who has the power to do something to bring about change? - Government, NGOs, religious institutions, businesses, community leaders? - Do you have access to them?
-Are they open to discussion? - 4.
+Identify the leaders and decision-makers in government, business, religious groups, foundations, etc., who determine policy and control resources.

+- Consider other nontraditional sources of influence and authority: the media, key constituencies, corporations, religious groups, labor unions, etc. - > Include and identify those opposed to your initiatives, as they can have a significant impact on your efforts. - Who has the power to do something to bring about change? - > Government, NGOs, religious institutions, businesses, community leaders? - > Do you have access to them?
+Are they open to discussion?

 Understand advocacy, and commit to it as an interfaith group.